fredemmott/fredemmott.github.io/blog/_posts/2022-05-31-in-game-overlays.markdown

 ![The game and overlay are separate processes, independently talking to SteamVR via OpenVR](/assets/images/2022-05-overlays/steamvr.svg)

-There is no need for the overlay to interfere with the game - the game and the overlay app are separate processes, independently communicating with SteamVR via OpenVR; SteamVR is responsible for setting up the layers, coordinating input, and so on.
-SteamVR will also manage translating between Direct3D 11, 12, OpenGL etc as needed.
+There is no need for the overlay to interfere with the game: the game and the overlay app are separate processes, independently communicating with SteamVR via OpenVR.
+SteamVR is responsible for setting up the layers, coordinating input, and so on; SteamVR will also manage translating between Direct3D 11, 12, OpenGL etc as needed.

 ### Problems with OpenVR/SteamVR overlays